alex-gherega/gis-da/code/da/NASA_access.md

-## How to access NASA satelite data
+## How to access NASA satellite data

 (For the purposes of this project)